Shah Mir: Revolt Against Kota Rani

 In the aftermath of the conflict, Shah Mir won prestige for his role in unifying the people.
 Kota Rani took notice of his increasing popularity, and in an effort to check him, appointed Bhatta Bhiksana, a powerful man within the kingdom, as her Prime Minister.
 She also decided to move her capital to Andarkot, away from Srinagar, where Shah Mir had a great influence.
 This enraged Shah Mir, as he felt ignored in spite of his great labors for the kingdom.
 He had Bhiksana assassinated, and asked Kota Rani to marry him and share power, threatening to wage war on her if she was to refuse.
 She declined, and the two of them began organizing their armies.

 Shah Mir set out with his army from Srinagar towards Andarkot.
 Kota Rani sent out a force to check his advance, but it was promptly defeated.
 The fort at Andarkot was then laid siege to.
 While this was going on, many of Kota Rani's troops, seeing the futility of the situation, deserted and joined Shah Mir, to whom most important chiefs in the kingdom had already pledged allegiance.

 Kota Rani soon surrendered, and accepted Shah Mir's earlier proposal.
 However given the awkward situation in which Kota Rani accepted, and the possibility for a counter-uprising, made more probable when accounting for the small slivers of support Kota Rani still had, Shah Mir could not take any risks.
 Kota Rani and her two sons were imprisoned, where they later died.

-Reign as Sultan
+Reign

 With Kota Rani defeated and having already secured the allegiance of the powerful damara warlords, Shah Mir declared himself the ruler of Kashmir, taking on the title of Sultan Shams-ud-Din.

 Shams-ud-Din worked to firmly establish Islam in Kashmir and was aided by his descendants.
 In an effort to keep the local feudal chiefs in check, he raised to power two indigenous families, the Magres and the Chaks.
 He also introduced a new era to the people of Kashmir, called the Kashmiri Era.
 This replaced the Laukika Era that had existed prior to this.
 The Kashmiri Era began with Rinchan's accession and conversion to Islam in 1320 CE (720 AH).
-This Era remained in use until the Mughal conquest of Kashmir in 1586.
+This era remained in use until the Mughal conquest of Kashmir in 1586.
 Shams-ud-Din had two sons, Jamshed and Ali Sher.

 The Tomb of Sultan Shams-ud-Din Shah Mir.